To hedge or not to hedge - currency risk in your stock portfolio

 Remember you will ALWAYS have currency risk on your profit or loss as you only hedged (borrowed Yen) for the capital you invested.

 You thus borrow Yen and have to pay interest on this loan.
-Some brokers allow you to do this quite easily but they charge quite a lot for these loans.
+Some brokers allow you to do this easily but they charge quite a lot for these loans.

 That is expensive!